Q&A

 Q. You’ve waited quite a while to launch your writing career?

 A. That’s true.
-I guess there is a time and a place for everything but when I was younger I dismissed my writing efforts with distain.
-And then launching Australian Defence Magazine in 1993 kept me busy until I retired from the full time publishing role at the end of 2017.
+I guess there is a time and a place for everything but when I was younger I was easily discouraged.
+And then launching Australian Defence Magazine in 1993 kept me very busy until I retired from the full time publishing role.
 It’s hard to find the headspace to dedicate to writing when you have a full time career that saps your intellectual energy.

-Q. Who do you think your Belleville family saga will appeal to?
+Q. Who do you think your Belleville family series will appeal to?

 A. I believe there are readers who are being ignored now by the major publishers - mature women readers.
 Even though I put the target audience for my first book at 35+, I think my books appeal to readers who enjoy being transported back into the fairly recent past but most of all, I strive for an authenticity in my characters, an authenticity in their responses to circumstances and historical accuracy in depicting real historical events.

-Q. This novel has an international flavour.
+Q. These novels have an international flavour.
 Was that intentional?

 A. Ideas for the story spring from many sources, but especially from my father telling me about the American Army camps based in Queensland during the Second World War.
 Obviously I wasn’t around then but I was intrigued by the idea of the ‘foreign’ presence in our country.
 And I know many Australian men joined the RAF in Britain during the war.
 It was a period of great change in society as a whole but it had enormous impact on individual relationships and people formed relationships they would otherwise never have had the opportunity to do.